 At the end of the nineteenth century, French neurologist Guillaume Duchenne discovered that, when something genuinely brings us joy, we smile spontaneously with our eyes as well as our lips.
 The muscles around the eyes crinkle up, creating an authentic show of happiness.
 This sincere smile is known as a Duchenne smile – and it’s why we’re all encouraged to smize (or smile with our eyes) when we take photos on social media.

 What’s more, the positive effect of flowers lasts well after the initial moment of gift-giving.
-In the study, women continued to report incresed positive moods a full three days after receiving the bouquet.
-Flowers were proven to have a immediate, sustained mood-boosting effect on how we feel.
+In the study, women continued to report increased positive moods a full three days after receiving the bouquet.
+Flowers were proven to have a immediate and sustained mood-boosting effect on how we feel.

 Back to the beginning

 Our love for flowers stems from the human need to connect with nature.
-It’s something we all need for our health and happiness.
-So, if you feel like bringing joy to someone, then you know what to do.
+It’s something we all need for our happiness and well-being.
+So, if you feel like bringing joy to someone, then you know what to give them.
 Success is scientifically guaranteed.